whateverucallme/INDE577-Machine-Learning/Supervised learning/Support Vector Machiens/README.md

 The data set of Xiamen Housing price and other attributes is used to figure out the relationship between housing price and locations.

 The dataset tsv is uploaded under the support vector folder.

+The second one is about cardata since I felt my decision tree part is not good.
+I used both algorithms to build the model again